 Jeff then assured her that all her electronics: tablets, computers, and phones, whether or not they used Windows, would all be covered with the service he was performing.
 Then he started talking about a hostage exchange contended RW.
 He said he could do all of this, but she must purchase a license to use for any of her devices.

 He quoted her prices for one year’s coverage, five, and then a lifetime.
 The prices ranged from $311 to over 1,400.
 Naturally, when she told them that she has no money and that the lowest number was more than a third of her monthly income, he offered to lower the price for one year.
 He also intimated that there might be financing available.

 Then the big push happened.
 Jeff told her she had to pay or he was going to shut down all of her devices until she was able to fork over the cash.
 That is when RM decided that she was not going to be bullied.
 Her mind raced as she told him he could not hold her equipment hostage.
 She threatened to call the FBI.

 Windows has the authorization of the FBI to do this ma’am.
 Look at this article, it says the FBI is fighting the Alurean virus by shutting down computers.

-Then he opened an old story written in 2012, and published by Daily Mail, entitled, “Warning from FBI: If you have ‘Alureon’ virus on your PC, you WILL get kicked off internet on Monday.”
+Then he opened an old story written in 2012 and published by Daily Mail, entitled, “Warning from FBI: If you have ‘Alureon’ virus on your PC, you WILL get kicked off the internet on Monday.”

-Once he heard this he severed the connection.
-After making sure he was disconnected from her computer on her end, she reviewed the reports from both of her virus checkers, ran them again to “be certain there were no viruses detected.”
+Once he heard this, he severed the connection.
+After making sure he was disconnected from her computer on her end, she reviewed the reports from both of her virus checkers, reran them to “be certain there were no viruses detected.”

 It is advisable not to trust anyone making unrequested offers of assistance by phone.
-In fact, hang up on them.
-If they continue to call tell them you are reporting them to the FBI.
+In fact, hang up the phone.
+If they continue to call, tell them you are reporting them to the FBI.

 Interview with RW Aug.
 28, 2017